-According to the Internal Revenue Service, your “tax home” is the general area where you are employed or conduct your business.
+According to the Internal Revenue Service, your “tax home” is the general area where you conduct your business or employment.
 Your tax home is not necessarily the place where you maintain a residence.

-The IRS does not consider you to have a tax home in a foreign country if you are maintaining your “abode” in the United States, even if you are earning money from overseas.
+The IRS does not consider you to have a tax home in a foreign country if you are maintaining your “abode” in the United States.
+Even if you are earning money from overseas.
 In this case, you will not be able to claim the Foreign Earned Income Exclusion.
-The IRS defines your “abode” as the place where you maintain your economic, family and personal ties.
+The IRS defines your “abode” as the place where you maintain your economic, family, and personal ties.
 Keep in mind that simply maintaining a dwelling in the United States will not disqualify you from this tax benefit.
 Likewise, being in the United States temporarily or having a spouse or dependents living in your dwelling in the United States will not be an automatic disqualification either.
-Nevertheless, these factors will be considered.
+Nevertheless, these factors are a consideration and may impact qualification.

 Determining the location of your tax home will often be dependent on whether you are working in a foreign country temporarily or indefinitely.
-In general, your work assignment will be considered temporary if it is going to last for no longer than one year.
-However, if the assignment is expected to last for more than one year, the IRS will consider it indefinite.
+In general, your work assignment is temporary if it is going to last for no longer than one year.
+However, if the assignment lasts for more than one year, the IRS will consider it indefinite.

 If you determine that your work assignment does not qualify you to establish a tax home in a foreign country and you are unable to claim the Foreign Earned Income Exclusion, you may still be able to deduct some of your other expenses, such as lodging travel and meals.

 The IRS defines a foreign country as a territory that is not under the sovereignty of the United States’ government.
 Thus, U.S. possessions like Guam and Puerto Rico will not qualify as foreign countries.
 However, other locations not under the control or ownership of the U.S. fall under the classification of “foreign countries.”